searchisko/elasticsearch-river-remote/README.md

 * `startAtIndex` - remote system MUST return only documents matching previous two criteria, and starting at this index in result set (0 based).
    Support for this feature by remote system is optional, and is used only if remote system is able to return "total" count of matching documents in response.
 * `indexingType` - `full` or `inc` identifying full or incremental indexing run
+* `updatedBefore` - remote system MUST return only documents updated at or before this timestamp.
+   This parameter is working only if `remote/updatedBeforeTimeSpanFromUpdatedAfter` configuration option is provided, see below.

 Operation MUST return these results: